-Florida Man, Facing Eviction, Arrested For Plotting To Burn Down Condo, Kill Jewish Neighbors
+Florida Man Facing Eviction, Arrested For Plotting To Burn Down Condo, Kill Jewish Neighbors

 A Florida man was so angry after learning that he was about to be evicted from his Miami Beach condo that he concocted a revenge plan, with one group in particular that he was targeting, reports the Miami Herald.
 It isn’t clear why his building wanted Walter Edward Stolper out, but what resulted was the 72-year-old wanted to burn down the complex.
 Thanks to a tip from an alert citizen, he was instead arrested by Miami Beach police and booked Friday on the charge of attempted arson.
 Once the police gained access to the suspect’s unit, they found gasoline and some things he planned to accelerate the flames, as well as “artifacts with swastikas and books of Nazi ideology inside.”

-The Miami Herald reported that “on Thursday, police say Stolper told witness Luis Diaz that he was “going to burn down the building with all the f—— Jews,” according to the arrest report.
+The Miami Herald reported that on Thursday, police say Stolper told witness Luis Diaz that he was “going to burn down the building with all the f—— Jews,” according to the arrest report.
 He apparently also told him that his plan was to fill plastic containers with gasoline, pour it down the building’s main line, and then ignite it.
 Diaz also said that Stolper told him that he purchased two electrical fans “to fan the flames and cause maximum amount of damage.”

 The @ADL_Florida wants #HateCrime classification for Miami Beach man accused of trying to burn down a Collins Avenue condo to "kill all Jews."https://t.co/BCkbjC5XD6@MiamiHerald pic.twitter.com/JkhLyG0QPm